Group of Thirty: History

 The Group of Thirty was founded in 1978 by Geoffrey Bell at the initiative of the Rockefeller Foundation, which also provided initial funding for the body.
 Its first chairman was Johannes Witteveen, the former managing director of the International Monetary Fund.
-The G30's current Chairman is Tharman Shanmugaratnam.
-Its current Chairman of the Board of Trustees is Jacob Frenkel, and Paul Volcker is Chairman Emeritus.
+Mark Carney was the recent Chair before stepping down in January 2025 to run for election in Canada.
+The current Chair of the Board of Trustees is Tharman Shanmugaratnam.

 The Bellagio Group, formed by Austrian economist Fritz Machlup, was the immediate predecessor to the Group of Thirty.
 It first met in 1963, at the Rockefeller Foundation Center (Villa Serbelloni) in Bellagio, to investigate international currency problems, particularly the balance of payments crisis which America faced throughout the early 1960s.

 In June 2011, the group released a report that examines the 2008 financial crisis, including the causes, the responses and the future outlook for the United States and other markets.

 In January 2018, the European Ombudsman Emily O'Reilly requested that ECB President Mario Draghi resign from the group because his membership in the organization could be interpreted as undue influence.